 The graduate program in the Department of Biology at East Carolina University invites applications from prospective PhD and MS students.
 East Carolina University is the third largest campus in the University of NC system and has an active and well-supported group of faculty working in the areas of ecology and evolution.
 Approximately 70 MS students and 25 doctoral students enroll in our graduate programs.
-Students accepted into the Interdisciplinary Doctoral Program in Biological Sciences will receive two years of support with no teaching obligations and at least five years of support total, at a very competitive level.
+Students admitted to the Interdisciplinary Doctoral Program in Biological Sciences biology concentration are guaranteed assistantship support for five years through a combination of teaching and research assistantships.
+In addition to the stipends, students are provided complete in-state tuition remissions and out-of-state students are provided with one year of out-of-state remission and an opportunity to qualify for in-state residency status.
 TA-ships are readily available in our two MS programs and Biology faculty members also supervise students in ECU's Coastal Resource Management PhD program.

 Our students enjoy living in the affordable community of Greenville, NC, participating in seminar series and journal clubs that feature research in ecology and evolution, and having access to several natural areas, universities and research centers located in central and eastern NC.
 We are in easy reach of North Carolina's Research Triangle (including the National Evolutionary Synthesis Center), the marine institutes and laboratories in Beaufort and Morehead City, and the diverse natural communities of the Coastal Plain and the Outer Banks.
 Thus excellent opportunities exist for collaboration and to work in terrestrial, aquatic, wetland and marine systems.
 Travel is convenient through either Pitt-Greenville or Raleigh-Durham International Airport.

 Application deadlines vary with particular programs but students applying early will have a greater chance of receiving financial support.
 Please visit http://www.ecu.edu/biology to find out more about our department, faculty and graduate programs.
-In addition to visiting departmental and faculty websites, please contact prospective mentors directly or our director of graduate studies, Terry West (firstname.lastname@example.org), for more information.
+In addition to visiting departmental and faculty websites, please contact prospective mentors directly or our director of graduate studies, Dr. Ed Stellwag (firstname.lastname@example.org), for more information.

 Our Evolution and Ecology faculty (http://www.ecu.edu/biology/faculty.cfm) include: